Skip to content Back to top

 NHS GM aims to be as effective as possible in ensuring modern slavery and human trafficking do not take place in any part of our business by:

-• Maintaining strong relationships with safeguarding leads in our Provider organisations and working with partners across Greater Manchester to identify safeguarding referrals relating to modern slavery and human trafficking and subsequent outcomes of investigations.
+• Working with partners across Greater Manchester to identify safeguarding referrals relating to modern slavery and human trafficking and subsequent outcomes of investigations.

 • Ensuring communication with our commissioned Providers in the supply chain and being aware of their understanding of, and compliance with, our expectations in relation to NHS terms and conditions including modern slavery and human trafficking.